Institute of Chemistry, University of Bialystok, Poland

 University of Minnesota, Minneapolis, Minnesota 55455

-Date of most recent manual update: September 3, 2016
+Date of most recent Polyrate manual update: June 16, 2018

 Errata for Book Chapter "Generalized Transition State Theory"

-POLYRATE 2016 is not reverse compatible with all previous versions of the interface programs.
+Polyrate 2016-2A and above are not reverse compatible with versions of the interface programs prior to 2016.
 New versions of these programs will be released.
 Earlier versions of the code that are still used in some derived codes are also available, in particular:

-Summary of most significant enhancements in POLYRATE since version 7.2.
+Summary of most significant enhancements in Polyrate since version 7.2.
+For a complete list and detailed descriptions, please refer to the manual.

 - (1) The GTST book chapter: